mcltn/invoiceAnalysisV2/README.md

 | StoragePivot            | False   | --storage              | A Table of all Block and File Storage allocations by location with custom notes (if used)

 Methodology for reconciliation
-1. First Look at the IaaS_Invoice_Detail.
+1. First Look at the IaaS_YYYY-MM.
 These are the line items that should be broken out on the monthly Infrastructure as a Service Invoice.
-Items with the same INV_PRODID will appear as one line item.
+Items with the same INV_PRODID or a Classic Infrastructure will appear as one line item.
 If correct you should be able to match all but two line items on invoice.
-2. Next look at the Classic_IaaS_combined tab, this is a breakdown of all the Classic Infrastructure Charges combined into one line item on the monthly invoice, the total should match one of the two remaining line items.
-Detail is provided for awareness, but will not appear on invoice.
-3. Next look at the Classic_COS_Custom tab, this is a breakdown of the custom charges for Classic Object Storage.
-On the monthly invoice  This total should match the remaining line item.
-Detail is provided for awareness, but will not appear on invoice.
-4. Last look at the Platform_Invoice_Detail tab,  this is a breakdown of all the Platform as a Service charges appearing on the second monthly invoice as "Platform as a Service"   The lines items should match this invoice.
-Items with the same INV_PRODID will appear as one line item.
+2. Next look at the PaaS_YYYY=MM.
+These are the PaaS COS line items.
+The lines items should match this invoice.
+Items with the same INV_PRODID will appear as one line item on the invoice.
+3. Any credits will appear on the Credit-YYYY-MM tab.

 ***Caveats***
    - Items with the same INV_PRODID will appear as one line item on the invoice.
 For most services this correlates to one usage metric, but several services combine metrics under on INV_PRODID and these will need to be summed on the ***IaaS_Invoice_Detail*** tab manually to match the line item on the invoice.